 Current IMDb rating: 8.3 (Top 250: #124)

 Director, writer, and producer: Charles Chaplin (Modern Times, The Great Dictator, City Lights, The Gold Rush)

 But is it any fun to watch or is it merely a museum piece?
 The answer, for me, was somewhere in the middle.
-While watching this movie, I kept flashing back to a classic SCTV skit in which Woody Allen (Rick Moranis) tries to get Bob Hope (Dave Thomas) to do a more serious film which would mix comedy and drama.
+While watching this movie, I kept flashing back to a classic SCTV skit called "Play It Again, Bob" in which Woody Allen (Rick Moranis) tries to get Bob Hope (Dave Thomas) to do a more serious film that would mix comedy and drama.
 Hope is dubious.
 "Pathos worked well for for Red Skelton and Jackie Gleason," he explains, "but I could never get it off the ground, you know?
 You notice those cats do a lot of mime?
 Well, I never did that, and I'm glad."
-Pathos and mime are Chaplin's bread and butter, of course.
+Pathos and mime are Chaplin's bread and butter.
 He doesn't just want to make you laugh; he wants you to cry, too.
 And he's not shy about admitting it.
 The Kid begins with this title card: "A picture with a smile -- and perhaps, a tear."
-That's pretty darned explicit, wouldn't you say?"
+That's pretty darned explicit, wouldn't you say?
 I laughed a bit during The Kid (as detailed in the next section) but was not moved to tears by it.